 He searched her face.
 Was there something different there?

 "Nothing."
 He snuck a look at her again.

 "Sorry."
 He looked down.

 She looked at him uncertainly again.
 "You're going to be all right?"

 He faked some bravado for her, met her eyes and said cockily.
 "Oh yeah.
 Be coming 'round pestering you in no time.
 You'll be wishing you'd staked me when you had the chance."
 Again he saw that look on her face.

-He sipped again at the blood and tried to decipher the emotion he had seen on her face.
+He sipped the blood again and tried to decipher the emotion he'd seen on her face.
 It wasn't loathing for once.
 Nor was it anything resembling affection.
 He didn't have a lot of recent experience with any other looks.
-He tried to picture when he had seen that look on her face, what she had been doing, who she had been with.
+He tried to picture when he'd seen that look on her face, what she'd been doing, who she'd been with.
 Suddenly he got a picture of it, and another.
 He knew what the look meant.
 He sat stunned as he realized that Buffy had looked at him with...respect.